dev22419/py1/README.md

 ```

 ## billgui.py
-bill.py is a program to make bill using user input . (no modules needed)
+bi ll.py is a program to make a gui bill by taking multiple input from the user . (tkinter , os modules is used)

 download :-<br>
 ```